Eurocentrism: Terminology

 The abstract noun Eurocentrism (French eurocentrisme, earlier europocentrisme) as the term for an ideology was coined in the 1970s by the Egyptian Marxian economist Samir Amin, then director of the African Institute for Economic Development and Planning of the United Nations Economic Commission for Africa.
-Amin used the term in the context of a global, core-periphery or dependency model of capitalist development.
+Amin used the term in the context of a global, core–periphery or dependency model of capitalist development.
 English usage of Eurocentrism is recorded by 1979.
+According to Amin, Eurocentrism dates back to the Renaissance, and did not flourish until the 19th century.

 The coinage of Western-centrism is younger, attested in the late 1990s, and specific to English.

 History

 According to historian Enrique Dussel, Eurocentrism has its roots in Hellenocentrism.
+Art historian and critic Christopher Allen points out that since antiquity, the outward-looking spirit of Western civilization has been more curious about other peoples and more open about learning about them than any other: Herodotus and Strabo travelled through Ancient Egypt and wrote about it in detail; Western explorers mapped the whole surface of the globe; Western scholars carried out fundamental research into all the languages of the world and established the sciences of archaeology and anthropology.

 European exceptionalism

-During the European colonial era, encyclopaedias often sought to give a rationale for the predominance of European rule during the colonial period by referring to a special position taken by Europe compared to the other continents.
+During the European colonial era, encyclopedias often sought to give a rationale for the predominance of European rule during the colonial period by referring to a special position taken by Europe compared to the other continents.

 Thus Johann Heinrich Zedler, in 1741, wrote that "even though Europe is the smallest of the world's four continents, it has for various reasons a position that places it before all others....
 Its inhabitants have excellent customs, they are courteous and erudite in both sciences and crafts".